ehefk/MuteMarker/README.md

 ### Important Notes:
 - **The canvas pickup isn't perfect, but it does work after you repeat the finger-point gesture to reset the space orientation**
-- **If you have more than 1 scene with the same exact avatar name, you'll have to use "in-place" mode until the next u/pdate**
+- **If you have more than 1 scene with the same exact avatar name, you'll have to use "in-place" mode until the next update**

 **Install Notes:**